juanuys/juanuys.github.io/_posts/2021-06-09-week-2--rapid-ideation-kicks-off.md

 # Conclusion

 Onwards and upwards.
 We're just getting started, and I can't wait to see what we come up with.

+# Week development log

+## 2021-06-10

+- Made a team logo for fun.
+(No worries if it's just a placeholder, and Maciej whips up something more pro.)
+- Continue with Twine spike

+## 2021-06-09

+- Worked on Twine prototype some more, and made audio work.
+- Organised Team meeting tonight at 8PM via Doodle

+## 2021-06-07

+- Set up Github org for team
+- Set up initial Twine repo so we can collaborate on the story
+- Looking into Twine as a "game engine" for our project
+- Created "Rapid Ideation Plan" doc in Microsoft Teams with initial points pre-filled.
+- Continue with Twine "spike" to see if images, swipe gestures, and audio would work

 # Bibliography